Winter Trekking in the Jugal Himal: Opportunities for Off-Season Tourism in Nepal

 Tibet following the Chinese occupation in 1959.

-Cave (near the Guru Rimpoche Cave): This cave is associated with the Yeti the legendary Himalayan creature that serves
+• Yeti Cave (near the Guru Rimpoche Cave): This cave is associated with the Yeti the legendary Himalayan creature that serves as a spiritual protector in local belief.
+It represents how nature and spirituality are deeply connected in Sherpa cosmology.

 These sites are not just tourist attractions they are living parts of the community's spiritual and cultural identity.
 Any tourism development must treat them with respect.